vedantmandanka47/Wordic-Phone/README.md

    Or you can't use online compiler.
 2. Copy or download the program file and run the program in your desired compiler.
 3. Enjoy

+Upcoming Update 1.0.4
+1. Some improvement on identifying sentences and words
+2. Crash fixes
+3. Changes on maingame code